peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 behavior in the HTML 3D Utility Library follows that of OpenGL and is opposite to that in the D3DX and DirectXMath libraries.

+To get an insight of how matrix multiplication works, treat the second matrix as a set of column vectors (with the same number of rows as the number of columns in the first matrix).
+Multiplying the two matrices transforms these vectors in the same way as if the column vectors were transformed individually.
+(This also explains why there can be one or more column vectors in the second matrix and not just four in the case of a 4x4 matrix, and also why transforming a column vector is the same as multiplying a 4x4 matrix by a matrix with one column and four rows.*)

+This insight reveals a practical use of matrix multiplication: transforming four 4-element vectors at once using a single matrix operation involving two 4x4 matrices.
+After the matrix multiplication, the transformed vectors will be contained in each of the four columns of the output matrix.

 The methods `mat4multiply`, `mat4scale`, `mat4scaleInPlace`, `mat4translate`, and
 mat4rotate involve multiplying 4x4 matrices.